eoinq/SecretSanta/README.md

 # Secret Santa

-A python programme to perform an annual random pairing of givers and receivers among a group of participants.
+A python programme to perform an annual random set of pairings of givers and receivers among a collection of participants, automatically emailing the givers with news of their recipient, and saving a record to file.

 There are two optional constraints on the pairings:
-* No giver will be assigned a recipient who they had in the previous max_no_years.
-The programme automatically records the pairing each year, os that in subsequent   in a given year for
-*

-subject to two constraints:
-- no giver is assigned a recipient which they   previous max_no_years.
-If max_no_years is too high, it is not possible to find a valid match max_no_years will be recursively decreased by 1 until a valid set of pairings is found.

-This python programme will randomly assign gift givers and receivers among a group of participants subject to
-- no two people belonging to the same group are matched
+* Each participant may be assigned a group, such that no two participants belonging to the same group are paired.
-- no giver will have the same recipient in from the previous max_no_years, if it is not possible to find a valid match max_no_years will be recursively decreased by 1 until a valid set of pairings is found.
+* No giver will be re-assigned a recipient they had in the previous `max_no_years` years.
+If `max_no_years` is too high for a valid match to be found, the programme will automatically recursively decrease `max_no_years by 1 until a valid set of pairings is obtained.

+To run this code is necessary to configure SMTP settings for an email address to distribute the mails.
+One option is to use gmail, in which case it is necessary to turn on 2-step verification in order to set up a custom password.